RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 - Restarting the cluster proxy
 - Applying security patches

 Redis will notify users by email when maintenance starts and ends.
-If Redis needs an action on your end to start maintenance, Redis will notify users with a reasonable amount of time before planned maintenance.
+If Redis needs an action from a user to start maintenance, Redis will notify users with a reasonable amount of time before planned maintenance.

 If you want to receive notifications by email, make sure **Operational emails** are activated in your user settings in [Access Management]({{<relref "/rc/security/access-control/access-management">}}).

 ### Urgent maintenance

 Urgent maintenance refers to any activity that could affect service and cannot wait for scheduling.
+This includes applying urgent security patches.

 Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily skipped maintenance.
 Redis will notify users by email when urgent maintenance starts and ends.

+## Skip maintenance temporarily

+To skip maintenance temporarily for a subscription:

+1. From the [admin console](https://app.redislabs.com/), select the **Subscriptions** menu and then select your subscription from the list.

+1. Select the **Overview** tab.

+1. In the **Maintenance Windows** panel, select **Skip the next 7 days**.

+1. Click **Continue** to confirm your selection.

+You will only be allowed to skip maintenance twice in one month.